Characterizing Entropy in Statistical Physics and in Quantum Information Theory: Discussion

 Decompositions of systems are, at least since Galileo Galilei, at the heart of modern physics.
-At this point we pose the minimal postulate, that parts of a compound system, which are in pure states, have no effect on the entropy, and may as well be absent.

-Thinking of applications in thermodynamics, such a part can represent, in some simplification, a weight which can be heaved up or lowered in a gravitational field.
+At this point we pose the minimal postulate that parts of a compound system, which are in pure states, have no effect on the entropy, and may as well be absent.
+As an example one may think of a compound system, consisting of two boxes, one with a million atoms of gold, the second one containing one atom of lead in a pure state.
+Thinking of applications in thermodynamics, such a part in a pure state can represent, in some simplification, a weight which can be heaved up or lowered in a gravitational field.

+Equivalence is the point where unitary evolutions and transformations of states come into play.
+Physics now has the possibility of steering time evolution on an atomistic scale, \cite{CTGO11}, without observing contradictions to the Second Law of Thermodynamics.
+Entropy does not change in the course of invertible time evolutions, so we postulate that each unitary transformation which is consistent with superselection rules does not change entropy.

 Comparability of states is an essential feature, it is the central point in the analysis of the second law and entropy in \cite{LY99}.
-While Lieb and Yngvason postulate first the existence of an order relation between states and regard ``adiabatic equivalence'' as derived, ($\rho\sim\sigma$ if both $\rho\prec\sigma$ and $\sigma\prec\rho$), the procedure in the present paper starts with equivalences, axioms A and B. In this paper there is no explicit definition of a mathematical equivalence relation; talking now about equivalence of states, we refer to the applicability of these two axioms (which could be used for a precise definition).
+While Lieb and Yngvason postulate first the existence of an order relation between states and regard ``adiabatic equivalence'' as derived, ($\rho\sim\sigma$ if both $\rho\prec\sigma$ and $\sigma\prec\rho$), the procedure in the present paper starts with equivalences, axioms (A) and (B).
+We give here no explicit definition of a mathematical equivalence relation; talking now about equivalence of states, we refer to the applicability of these two axioms (which could be used for a precise definition).
 Comparison, inequalities for the entropy function (axiom C), is then formulated for special equivalence classes.
-This relation of equivalence is the point, where unitary evolutions and transformations of states come into play.
-Already prior to Heisenberg's and Schr\"{o}dinger's creation of Quantum Mechanics it has been stated by Einstein and Szilard, that the time evolution of mixed states should be considered with the assumption that pure states evolve into pure states.
-Einstein, in \cite{E14}, calls this ``Ehrenfests Adiabatenhypothese''; von Neumann in \cite{vN29} cites this and also page 777 in \cite{S24}, where Szilard refers to his doctoral thesis, as precursors to his formulation of entropy.

-At the time of creating quantum physics only time evolution as is given by nature had to be considered.
-Now we have the possibility of steering time evolution on an atomistic scale, \cite{CTGO11}, without observing contradictions to the Second Law of Thermodynamics.
-So we postulate that each unitary transformation which is consistent with superselection rules does not change entropy.

-If we think of an eager freshman in physics with little a priori knowledge, we guess that this freshman would intend to think that states describing spins of electrons should carry completely different amounts of entropy than mathematically equivalent states describing spins of nuclei.
-But such a difference does not appear.
-Entropy is a mathematical property, independent of the kind of matter which is described by a density matrix.
-We regard this fact as remarkable and worth while to be derived from axioms.